 - 4. Click the "OK" button to save your analysis. - Note: The "Cancel" button discards the analysis. - 5.
 Repeat the MW analysis for the lysozyme sample, which had a concentration of 4.27 mg/ml.
-The expected MW of lysozyme is 14.3 kDa.
+The expected MW of lysozyme is 14.3 kDa. - Question: Does the Vc method work for the lysozyme data?

-Part 4.
 Saving analysis information

 - 1. Save your subtracted scattering profiles in the standards_data folder. - 2.
 Select both subtracted profiles, right click on one of them, and select 'Save all analysis info.'
 Give it an appropriate name and save it in the standards_data folder. - Note: This saves a .csv file with all of the analysis information for the selected scattering profiles. - Try: Open the .csv file in Microsoft Excel or Libre/Open Office Calc.
 You should see all of the analysis that you just did. - 3.
-Remove the subtracted scattering profiles from RAW by selecting both of them and clicking the "Remove" button. - 4.
-Load the saved subtracted scattering profiles back into RAW.
+Remove the subtracted scattering profiles from RAW by selecting both of them and clicking the "Remove" button.

+- 4. Load the saved subtracted scattering profiles back into RAW.
 Note that if you select one in the Manipulation list, the information panel in the upper left corner of RAW populates with analysis information.
 The analysis information is saved with the scattering profile, so if you forget to save it in a .csv, you can load in the profiles later and do it then. - Note: To get new files to show up in the file tab, you may have to click the refresh button.
 Also, make sure to that your file type filter is either All files or DAT files.

-/Users/jbh246/Desktop/Ex ample Data/standards_da (3)
+/Users/jbh246/Desktop/Example_Data/standards_da

-Name 👍 Ext Modified
+Name 👍 Ext Modified \mathbf{M}

-1
+^

 GI2_A9_19_001_0000 tiff 2015-11-14 15:03 38

 GI2_A9_19_001_0001 tiff 2015-11-14 15:03 38